 When I came to Birmingham for my master’s degree, I got there late, many thanks to the Embassy in Nigeria.
 First day in school and everything was flying over my head.
 I got home that afternoon and apart from the fact that I was cold (England saw the worst winter in decades that year, and the West Midlands are always colder anyways), I was lonely.
 It was my first time living alone ever, and to be quite honest, it wasn’t working.

-I called three people that afternoon; my momma, aunty Pat, and Nike Coker, to say I didn’t that the Master’s was going to work.
+I called three people that afternoon; my momma, aunty Pat, and Nike Coker, to say I didn’t think that the Master’s was going to work.
 Nike calmed me down (I was bawling like a baby), my mom calmed me down (fresh bout of tears when I was talking to her) and then prayed for me, but aunty just made me laugh!
 She teased me so hard I almost physically knocked myself for telling her.

 She did something else though; she called me every single day from that day till Christmas.
 She, my mom, and my sister became like a tag team of sorts, and they called me everyday.